 Workers Protected Under Any of the Paid Sick Time Laws Nationwide Can Use Accrued Sick Time in Relation to the COVID-19 Vaccine

 Various states and localities (listed below) across the country have passed permanent paid sick time laws, which allow workers to earn paid sick time based on hours worked.
 Generally, permanent paid sick time can be used for several purposes, including to recover from physical or mental illness or injury and to seek preventive care.
-Thus, workers are likely able to use their accrued permanent paid sick time under these laws to receive the COVID-19 vaccine, recover from related side effects, and help covered family members access and recover from the COVID-19 vaccine.
+Thus, workers are likely able to use their accrued permanent paid sick time under these laws to receive a COVID-19 booster, recover from related side effects, and help covered family members access and recover from the COVID-19 booster.
 For more information on your sick time rights under these laws, click here.

 - Arizona